Setup

 We’ll expand on this example in the Managing Addresses section.

-Protect your users’ personal information by carefully auditing queries and displaying addresses only on pages that require login.
+Protect your users’ personal information by carefully auditing queries and displaying private addresses only on pages that require login.

 # Parameters